the-turing-way/the-turing-way/book/content/rdm/sharingarchiving.md

 Many fields of scientific disciplines involve working with sensitive personal data.
-Their management is well regulated in data protection legislation (in Europe through national implementations of the General Data Protection Regulation) and ethics procedures as they are established in most research institutions {% cite EU2016protection %}.
+Their management is well regulated in data protection legislation (in Europe through national implementations of the General Data Protection Regulation) and ethics procedures as they are established in most research institutions ([Regulation, 2016](resources/#bibliography)).

 ## Consent

 In order to make sure that anonymised research data can be made available for future reuse, it is important that consent forms cover sharing anonymised data with other researchers.
-Research so far suggests that study participants are usually less concerned about the data being archived and shared than researchers think {% cite Kuula2010archiving %}.
+Research so far suggests that study participants are usually less concerned about the data being archived and shared than researchers think ([Kuula, 2010](resources/#bibliography)).
 Participant information sheets and consent forms should include how research data will be stored, preserved and used in the long-term, and how confidentiality will be protected when needed.